 Fiscal stability

-No single codified source of property law exists in Qatar, but a collection of laws, ministerial decrees and resolutions constitute the country’s jurisprudence on property ownership.
-For years, only Qatari nationals were allowed to own property in the country until Qatar slowly liberalized property ownership laws to become more inclusive to foreign nationals.
-In recent years, Qatar also opened up designated areas of the real estate market to non-Qataris and non-GCC nationals.
-The laws under which these changes were enacted grant non-Qataris both ownership and usufruct rights in residential real estate located in specific investment zones, such as The Pearl and West Bay.
-A new ownership law introduced in the end of 2020 expanded the number of locations where non-citizens can buy property and equips large buyers with enhanced residency rights.
-Following reform that streamlined property registration procedures and improvement in the quality of the land administration system, the country skyrocketed to lead the category registering property of the World Bank Doing Business Report 2020 index, jumping from 20th in 2019 to 1st out of 190 countries.
+Qatar has no single codified source of property law, but a set of laws, ministerial decrees and resolutions constitutes the country’s regulatory framework for property ownership.
+For years, only Qatari nationals were allowed to own property.
+However, the country has gradually liberalized property ownership laws to allow for holdings by foreign nationals.
+In recent years, Qatar has also opened designated areas of the real estate market to non-Qataris and non-GCC nationals.
+The laws that enacted these changes grant non-Qataris both ownership and usufruct rights in residential real estate in specific investment zones, such as The Pearl and West Bay districts of Doha.
+The introduction of the Office for Non-Qatari Real Estate Ownership facilitates coordination.

 Property rights